 Carter Wray, M.D., Residency Program Director

-For more details on faculty of the Department of Pediatrics and the pediatric residency program, see this link.
+View more details about the faculty of the Department of Pediatrics and the pediatric residency program.

-For more details on faculty of the Department of Neurology and the adult neurology residency program, see www.ohsu.edu/neurology.
+Learn about the faculty of the Department of Neurology and the adult neurology residency program.

-The curriculum fulfills requirements by the Accreditation Council for Graduate Medical Education (see program requirements under Child Neurology section of the Neurology Residency Review Committee in http://www.acgme.org/acWebsite/RRC_180/180_prIndex.asp
+The curriculum fulfills requirements by the Accreditation Council for Graduate Medical Education (see program requirements under Child Neurology section of the Neurology Residency Review Committee).

 Weekly Pediatric Neuroscience Seminar is jointly organized by Child Neurology and Neurodevelopmental Pediatrics, and is a forum for journal club, case discussions, or interdisciplinary didactic presentations.
 Presentations by trainees are often encouraged.